 In June 1944, the HMS Belfast took part in operation Overlord supporting the Normandy landings.

-After the HMS Belfast participated in the Korean War in 1950-52 and managed a number of further overseas commissions, it entered reserve in 1963.
+After the HMS Belfast took part in the Korean War from 1950 to 1952 and completed several other overseas commissions, it was placed in reserve in 1963.

-On 14th October 1971 HMS Belfast was anchored on the River Thames in London.
-It is now located near the Tower of London and Tower Bridge as a museum.
+On October 14th, 1971, the HMS Belfast was anchored on the River Thames in London.
+Today, it remains docked near the Tower of London and Tower Bridge, where it serves as a museum.

 Ideal place for families and history lovers!